 While three (or more) good meals are a great base, a healthy afternoon snack can be just the ticket to help kids — and adults — make it through the 3:00 slump.

-As your family moves away from a steady diet of processed foods toward more wholesome fare, perhaps you’ve been looking for ways to provide snacks without resorting to boxed crackers, gummies, and other pre-packaged foods.
+If you’re looking to move away from a steady diet of expensive, processed foods toward more wholesome fare, perhaps you’ve been looking for ways to provide snacks without resorting to boxed crackers, gummies, and other pre-packaged foods.
 At the same time, you need to serve healthy snacks that won’t break the bank!

-Can healthy snacks be budget friendly?
+Can healthy snacks be cheap snacks?
 You betcha!

-Check out these ten healthy snacks that are mostly unprocessed, feature seasonal foods, and that won’t bust the budget.
+Check out these ten healthy cheap snacks that are mostly unprocessed, feature seasonal foods, and won’t bust the budget.

 2. Ants on a Log

 I’m able to get a wealth of veggies into my kids when I bake them into muffins and quick breads.
-These Pumpkin Chocolate Chip Muffins will put a smile on any kid’s face.
+These Chocolate Chip Zucchini Muffins will put a smile on any kid’s face.
 Go sparingly with the chocolate.
 A little goes a long way.
+Pumpkin Chocolate Chip Muffins are great in fall.

-If you buy the yogurt in large containers, you can usually find it on sale.
-Real maple syrup can be pricey, but so worth it.
-I buy it in bulk quantities at Costco or Trader Joe’s.
+If you buy the yogurt in large containers, you can usually find it cheap or on sale.

 If pears are on sale, you can make pear sauce in the same way.